Is it the right time to invest in mobile payment technology

 - Not enough retailers have offered mobile payment-enabled terminals

 Yet in 2016, neither of these two obstacles exist.
 Mobile payment technology—such as NFC—is now standard in most high-end smartphones.
 Also, retailers have made the shift to EMV-enabled POS terminals, which are almost all also equipped with mobile payment acceptance technologies.
-Since mobile payment programs are fairly inexpensive and don’t require a lot of technical know-how to install, many small to mid-sized businesses have begun more aggressively adopting mobile payment technology in recent months.
+Since mobile payment programs are fairly inexpensive and don’t require a lot of technical know-how to install, many small to mid-sized businesses have begun more aggressively adopting mobile and contactless payment technology in recent months.

 Why mobile payments have fallen flat for consumers

-One of the major reasons that many retailers have been slow to adopt mobile payment technology is because consumers have also been slow to do so.
+One of the major reasons that many retailers have been slow to adopt mobile payment processing is because consumers have also been slow to do so.
 This makes sense—why spend money on a technology that your customers aren’t going to use or even expect you to have?
-In the excitement of developing and marketing the various facets of mobile payments, its proponents have usually neglected to differentiate mobile payments beyond being “just another way to pay.”
+In the excitement of developing and marketing the various facets of mobile payments, its proponents have usually neglected to differentiate mobile wallets beyond being “just another way to pay.”

 Consumers aren’t going to easily ditch their tried-and-true physical wallets for mobile payments if they don’t see sufficient benefits.
 Kelly Passey of Mobile Payments Today suggests the following approach instead: “Receiving a special sale alert or push notification that inspires a visit to a store, being presented with a mobile offer, paying, and then receiving benefits from a loyalty program all within a mobile wallet app – that's the type of end-to-end experience that will motivate regular Jane and John Doe to ditch their physical wallets.”
 Here's where we find the unique capability of mobile payments: to capture and store customer shopping history, sync that with a merchant’s system, push timely, relevant offers out to the customer and drive traffic to stores.
 Merchants must learn to leverage this shopping data if they want to improve the customer experience and boost their sales.